-My most recent projects have moved to glass sculpture.
-These pieces are constructed inside forms or molds using many different layers or large pieces of glass, and require much longer fusing and annealing times than the thinner fused glass pictures.
+My sculptural pieces are constructed inside forms or molds using many different layers or large pieces of glass, and require much longer fusing and annealing times than the thinner fused glass pictures.
 The glass hands were made using the lost wax technique.
 In other pieces the combination of many overlapping thin translucent and dichroic layers gives the cast glass a unusually deep, 3-dimensional quality.
 They also require many hours of cold working after the fusing processes.
 For the mixed media pieces with tiny “cells” mounted in walnut frames, I also made vitrigraph murrini.

 My cast glass sculptures are heavier than my fused glass pictures, and are usually mounted on granite or metal bases, although they can be removed from these bases.
 For some projects, organic materials like broccoli, seeds and lotus pods are cast in plaster and burned out of the mold at about 1200 F. Then the molds are cooled, cleaned and filled with glass frits and fused at about 1500 F to create cast glass replicas of the original objects.
 Some of my cast glass sculptures have been inspired by scientific themes or natural patterns, while others are used to explore and express more personal ideas, as in the Shirley and generational hand series.